 For the last 15 years, Sarah's communicated across audiences ranging from elk hunters in remote backcountry camps to National Park officials to CEOs of mainstream corporate America.
-Prior to becoming an independent writer, editor, and producer, she managed projects, people and properties.
+Prior to becoming an independent writer, she managed projects, people and properties.

 Jackson Hole Wildlife Film Festival